katzenpost/katzenpost/docs/specs/pki.rst

    to the PKI for at least 3 epochs in advance, unless the mix will be otherwise unavailable in the near future due to planned downtime.

+   At an epoch boundary, messages encrypted to keys from the previous epoch are accepted for a grace period of 2 minutes.

    Thus, at any time, keys for all Mixes for the Nth through N + 2nd epoch will be available, allowing for a maximum round trip (forward message + SURB) delay + transit time of 40 minutes.
 SURB lifetime is